Map of southern africa with the territories of Khama, Sebele, and Bathoeng [sic] outlined in red.

 Anonymous, “Group of Workmen (Including William Ivens Craft) with Two Horse-Drawn Carts” (Photograph, [c.1910]), Personal image collection of Martin Copeland.
 Used by permission.
 This is the only known photograph of William Ivens Craft.
 He appears in the image leaning casually against the left-hand cart with one elbow resting upon the shaft.
 This photograph of William Ivens in an English coal yard among mostly-white fellow workers reflects the complex racial dynamics that the One More Voice digital exhibition will explore.
 Moreover, although the story of his parents – William and Ellen Craft – remains famous due to their sensational escape from slavery, William Ivens' own struggles and quest for belonging in the post-emancipation transatlantic world have received considerably less attention from historians, thereby making the recovery work of the planned exhibition all the more significant.

-William Ivens Craft and the Victorian Atlantic World (2022, anticipated), a digital exhibition currently being developed by graduate student Hope McCaffrey (Northwestern University), will piece together the life of William Ivens Craft, whose personal history exemplifies the struggle and perseverance of individuals who lived a generation removed from American slavery, but who were still subject to the far-reaching transatlantic impacts of this racist institution.
+William Ivens Craft and the Transatlantic Victorian World (2022, anticipated), a digital exhibition currently being developed by graduate student Hope McCaffrey (Northwestern University), will piece together the life of William Ivens Craft, whose personal history exemplifies the struggle and perseverance of individuals who lived a generation removed from American slavery, but who were still subject to the far-reaching transatlantic impacts of this racist institution.

 The exhibition’s twelve digital rooms (i.e., separate but linked web pages) will engage with the themes of transatlantic anti-Blackness, what Saidiya Hartman calls “afterlife of slavery,” the tumultuous politics and rampant racism in the post-emancipation Atlantic world, and citizenship in the context of the emergence of the modern nation state.
 This exhibition will also bring together over twenty unpublished letters from the Bodleian Library, Oxford by William Ivens Craft and others in his world, including Ellen Craft, Elizabeth Pease Nichol, and Robert Nicholas Fowler.